PyDever/cookie/README.md

 **Version 2.0 is here!**

-Originally developed by [Takumi Sueda](https://github.com/puhitaku) and further developed by me!

 ## what is Cookie?
 Cookie is a simple command line argument parser for Python 3.
 It uses decorators to parse arguments while your sleeping!
 The main focus of Cookie